cunarist/map-literal/README.md

 // This goes on and on...
 ```

 That's the reason this library exists.
-We need a way to use `Map` type conveniently just like we use `Object`.
+We need a way to use `Map` type conveniently just like when we use `Object`.
 This library aims to provide map literal feature as well as JSON conversion functions, which do not exist in ECMAScript standard.

 # Installation